Mallus (Cilicia): Location

 The precise location of Mallus has been the subject of some study.
-From the ancient sources we learn that it was situated near the mouth of the river Pyramus, on an eminence opposite to Megarsus (modern Karataş), as we must infer from Quintus Curtius, who states that Alexander entered the town after throwing a bridge across the Pyramus.
-Mallus therefore stood on the eastern bank of the river.
+Quintus Curtius states that Alexander entered the town after throwing a bridge across the Pyramus, implying that Pyramus must have been situated near the mouth of the river Pyramus, on the eastern bank, opposite to Megarsus (modern Karataş).
 According to Scylax (p.
 40) it was necessary to sail up the river a short distance in order to reach Mallus; and Pomponius Mela (i.13) also states that the town is situated close upon the river; whence Ptolemy (v.8.4) must be mistaken in placing it more than two miles away from the river.

 Mallus is commonly believed to be in the town of Kızıltahta, Adana Province.
 The nearby town of Terkosan is mentioned being its necropolis.
 The city's location at Kızıltahta has been extrapolated by reference to the ancient sources.
 Stadiasmus indicates that Mallus was 150 stades away from Megarsus (Megarsus is identified to be modern Karataş).
 One stadia equals 600 feet and 150 stades is 27.4 km.
 When this distance is measured from Karataş within a 1:100,000 scale map of Turkey, the city's location is in the periphery of Kızıltahta.